 Another favourite of mine is StockSnap.io also offering high resolution images.
 Every week they extend their collection by hundreds.
 In this collection you might find the more unusual shots that Pexels is not listing for you.

 Their photos are also free from any copyright restrictions.

 It is like a treasure chest and worth having a look around.

-In this blog post I introduced you my top three sources for photos that can be used in websites, promotions or banners:
+In this blog post I introduced you my top four sources for photos that can be used in websites, promotions or banners:

 When you look through the different collections, some images overlap of course.
 There are, however, still differences and you might find just the perfect match on one but not the other website.

 In some instances of course, it is worth is spending a few dollars to get the license for the perfect image to complement your brand.
 Since Getty Images are automatically integrated with Squarespace, I like to have a look there as they are just one click away.

 Otherwise, Shutterstock offers 5 images for $50 and they provide a hug range of great images and illustrations.

 As a last note, it is good practice to thank the artists by sharing your finds on Facebook or Instagram.
 Just make sure you tag them on Instagram or Facebook so that your followers get to know about these talented people too.